 2019 FEPSAC Award for Young Researchers in Sport Psychology

-For any questions related to the Young Researcher Awards (YRA), please contact the two Members of the FEPSAC Managing Council who are in charge of the YRA: Xavier Sanchez (email@example.com) and Rita De Oliveira (firstname.lastname@example.org).
+For any questions related to the Young Researcher Awards (YRA), please contact either one of the two Members of the FEPSAC Managing Council who are in charge of the YRA: Xavier Sanchez (email@example.com) and Rita De Oliveira (firstname.lastname@example.org).

 FEPSAC invites Young Researchers in Sport Psychology to submit their scientific work for the 2019 FEPSAC Award.
 An award will be handed out to the winners of the following categories: Oral and Poster presentations.
 Since the first FEPSAC Congress in 1991, FEPSAC acknowledges the outstanding research achievements of its members.
 For the 15th Congress in 2019, FEPSAC encourages students of any age and nationality to apply for the Award.

 The submission deadline is January 15, 2019 (23:59 CET, Berlin).